-The best way to ensure compliance is for operators to hold a PAL Card and supervisors to complete IPAF's MEWPs for Managers course.
+The best way to ensure compliance is for operators to hold a PAL Card and supervisors to complete IPAF's MEWPs for Managers course, which fulfils the requirement for MEWP supervisor training.
 Utilizing the latest generation of online learning tools, IPAF offers operator trainees the option of completing the theory requirement of their training via interactive eLearning.
 The benefits of eLearning include:

-- Trainees complete the module online anytime, anywhere, on any device and at their own pace; - Trainees can then complete the supervised hands-on practical test and evaluation at an approved training center to complete operator training; - Operators don't have to take so much time away from the job to complete training; - In most cases necessary a hands-on practical test can be concluded comfortably inside a few hours; - Trainees opting for an instructor-led theory course also benefit from sessions enhanced by the interactive material in the online module: - Available in English or French.
+- Trainees complete the module online anytime, anywhere, on any device and at their own pace; - Trainees can then complete the supervised hands-on practical test and evaluation at an approved training center to complete operator training; - Operators don't have to take so much time away from the job to complete training; - In most cases necessary a hands-on practical test can be concluded comfortably inside a few hours; - Trainees opting for an instructor-led theory course also benefit from sessions enhanced by the interactive material in the online module; - Available in English or Spanish.

+In addition, IPAF's MEWPs for Managers course fulfils the requirement for MEWP supervisor training.
 For more information, please visit www.ipaf.org/en-us/m4m